stevenzim/WeatherTalk/README.md

 -   PostgreSQL server must be installed with weather database and usernames (default is steven/steven).
 See wxtalk/resources/db/PostgreNotes for setup notes
 -   see dependencies in setup.py
 -   Additional Notes:
-    -   System built with Python 2.7.4, Scikit Learn 0.17, numpy 1.9.2, NLTK 3.0.2, TwitterAPI 2.3.3, psycopg2 2.4.5
+    -   System built with Python 2.7.4, Scikit Learn 0.17, numpy 1.9.2,
+    NLTK 3.0.2, TwitterAPI 2.3.3, psycopg2 2.4.5 and flatdict 1.1.3
     -   See notes in README.md files in main and subdirectories as well as doc strings in code for useful information

 How to setup DB